seregazhuk/seregazhuk.github.io_old/_posts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 print_r($scraper->getMovieData());
 {% endhighlight %}

 But, as I have mentioned before proxies might not work.
-It will be nice to know exactly why we have scrapped nothing.
-So, it looks like we still have to update a scraper code and add errors handling.
+It will be nice to know why we have scrapped nothing.
+So, it looks like we still have to update a scraper's code and add errors handling.
 The part of the scraper which performs HTTP requests looks the following:

 {% highlight php %}
 <?php